Sheights/StarboundSimpleVoreMod/mods/StarboundSimpleVoreModVSO/readme.md

 	1. Can store persistent memory between breaking
 	2. Can customize their own tooltip and item icon on breaking
+	3. Can be configured with the SPOV Enhancer and "pills", purchasable at bellybound, to toggle things like digestion
+	4. Can have behaviour / "pills" changed by feeding certain items
+	5. Can be killed / destroyed and either break the item or destroy it, or respawn.
+Like monsters or gauntlet!
-	3. ...
+	6. ...
 I'm forgetting some I'm sure

 ## Technical